-Closed Programs: Some programs have restricted registration.
+Closed Programs: Some programs/courses have restricted registration.
 Please see online for details.
+(Note: UCalgary J.D.
+Law students are only eligible to take undergraduate law courses at Adelaide.)

 Experiential Learning: Adelaide offers a number of internship opportunities to incoming exchange students, each worth 6 units of credit (two courses).
 Individual internships may have special requirements and deadlines.